SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingV2ListenerRuleRuleCondition.md

 ### -Values
 The condition value.
-You can only use Values if the condition type is host-header and path-pattern.
+Specify only when Field is host-header or path-pattern.
-You can not specify both Values and HostHeaderConfig at the same time.
+Alternatively, to specify multiple host names or multiple path patterns, use HostHeaderConfig or PathPatternConfig.
-If Field is host-header, you can specify a single host name for example, my.example.com.
+If Field is host-header and you're not using HostHeaderConfig, you can specify a single host name for example, my.example.com.
 A host name is case insensitive, can be up to 128 characters in length, and can contain any of the following characters.
 + A-Z, a-z, 0-9
 + - .
 + * matches 0 or more characters
 + ?
 matches exactly 1 character
-If Field is path-pattern, you can specify a single path pattern for example, /img/*.
+If Field is path-pattern and you're not using PathPatternConfig, you can specify a single path pattern for example, /img/*.
 A path pattern is case-sensitive, can be up to 128 characters in length, and can contain any of the following characters.
 + A-Z, a-z, 0-9
 + _ - .